Skip to main content

 stk update infra

-You can update the following Infrastructure data:
+You can update the following Infrastructure information:

 • name;